Doing Business in Trondheim

 Although traditionally most of the capital is centralized in Oslo, there are several investment funds and wealthy individuals (informal investors) in Trondheim that can help kickstart or grow your company.

 There are several private investment firms, among them family owned/backed firms of some of Trondelags wealthiest families and individuals.
-Wiski Capital is the fund of the heir to the Witzøe family’s salmon business.
+For example, Wiski Capital is the fund of the heir to the Witzøe family’s salmon business.
 They invest mostly in tech startups.
 Wiski Capital is owned for the largely by one of the oldest investment firms, Salvesen & Thams.
 They invest more in the mature growth stages of companies and focus less on online tech.
+There are also a few public initiatives to stimulate startups and venture capital.
+The best example hereof is called Startup Trondheim which is an online platform that tries to connect startups with investors, co-working spaces and event.

 Expat life in Trondheim

 Trondheim is home to a relatively large number of expats.
-In its core Trondheim is an internationally oriented and tolerant city.
-Not unimportantly, Norwegians are great at English.
+That is because in its core Trondheim is an internationally oriented and tolerant city.
+Another important reason: Norwegians are great at English.
 In fact, Norwegians are in the top 3 of non-native English speaking nations in the world.